cogniteam-admin/Nimbus.Library.Components.ROS/README.md

 - The [--vins-mono-zr300-vio-t265-realsense-rviz-pgo](https://hub.docker.com/r/cognimbus/vins-mono-zr300-vio-t265-realsense-rviz-pgo) image provides an interface for visualizing part to whole registration with the Intel Realsense cameras (T265 and ZED-R300) in RViz.

 - The [--vins-mono-zr300-vio-t265-realsense-rviz](https://hub.docker.com/r/cognimbus/vins-mono-zr300-vio-t265-realsense-rviz) image provides an interface for visualizing the outputs of the Intel Realsense (T265 and ZED-R300) cameras with RViz, offering users an easy way to configure and view their robot's environment.-

+## Addendum:
+The Docker containers provide a convenient way for users to quickly set up AI/ML applications, including the use of deep learning, computer vision, and other algorithms.
+These Docker containers allow for reproducible, shareable, and manageable development projects.
+They can be used across a range of architectures, ensuring compatibility with all modern software development platforms.